MartinEesmaa/VVCEasy/README.md

 When you try to play your MPEG-TS or TS file, it will crash with your InterDigital VLC VTM Plugin installed on your VLC Media Player.

 Without InterDigital VLC VTM Plugin, playing MPEG-TS or TS file will play fine in your all original plugins (except VLC VTM Plugin) on your VLC Media Player.

-About o266player: Since o266player repository have no new commits than one year.

-We will remove o266player list, if no new commits than one year.

 # VLC o266player (Windows only, Mac OS will be later) (closed-source decoder)